quasarframework/quasar-framework.org/source/guide/app-plugins.md

 ## Special App Plugin: Boot
 Every Quasar website/app is booted up after plugins have been loaded and executed.
 The last step is to call `new Vue()` and attach it to the DOM.

-If for whatever reason, you need to control this final step and decide the specific moment when Vue kicks in, you can create a special Quasar plugin named "boot" (**requires Quasar v0.15.6+**).
+If, for whatever reason, you need to control this final step and decide the specific moment when Vue kicks in, you can create a special Quasar plugin named "boot" (**requires Quasar v0.15.6+**).

 > Remember to only use this plugin for eventually calling `new Vue(app)`.
 Don't use this for initializing any library you may have -- for that, use a regular app plugin.